 Jarvis Street, the pinnacle of Victorian Toronto’s high society.
-Where families of the city’s rich escaped their busy lives among the blue-collared yet still remain in the city they help build.
+Where families of the city’s rich escaped their busy lives among the blue-collared.
+Yet remain in the city they helped build.

 The Keg Restaurant bought one of these houses in 1976.
 If you’re not from Canada, The Keg is a steakhouse known for re-purposing old buildings, including the mansion and an old factory in St. Catharines.

 The House – –

 This house was built in 1867 for Arthur McMaster.
 This last name should be familiar to locals as this is the same family to found a university.
 First at the head of Spadina in Toronto’s Chinatown, then in Hamilton for the space.
 Arthur was nephew to founder William McMaster.

 In 1880, Hart Massey bought the house as a stylish way to return home.
 Hart was from Toronto, before moving briefly to Cleveland, Ohio, USA.